 Genuine Use of a CTM in the Community in ONEL v OMEL

-- Impossible to determine what territorial scope should be chosen in order to determine whether the use of the mark is genuine or not.
+Refusing to set out any definitive guidance on the necessary scope of use of mark in the EU, the Court stated: “..it is impossible to determine a priori, and in the abstract, what territorial scope should be chosen in order to determine whether the use of the mark is genuine or not.
 A de minimis rule, which would not allow the national court to appraise all the circumstances of the dispute before it, cannot therefore be laid down”.

-- Territorial borders of the Member States should be disregarded in the assessment of ‘genuine use in the Community’.
+In summary therefore, the answer to the referred questions was that Article 15(1) CTMR must be interpreted as meaning that the territorial borders of the Member States should be disregarded in the assessment of whether a trade mark has been put to ‘genuine use in the Community’.

-Decision adopts a compromise between two possible alternative outcomes that does not provide brand owners with a definitive answer regarding the required geographical extent of use of a trade mark in the EU.
+The decision appears to be consistent with the approach of the Advocate General and adopts a compromise between two possible alternative outcomes that does not appear to provide brand owners with a definitive answer regarding the geographical extent of use of a trade mark in the EU.

-Geographical extent of use of a trade mark therefore remains just one of various factors that national courts should take into account when assessing whether use is genuine.
+The geographical extent of use of a trade mark therefore remains just one of various factors that national courts should take into account when assessing whether that use is genuine.
+In our earlier legal update (see related resources) we commented on the comprehensive study by the Max Planck Institute which suggested that genuine use should be assessed on a case by case basis.
+That position would appear to have been adopted by the Court of Justice.